AMANILI SINGS/ אמנילי שרה

 Credits:

 Akkadian lullaby: Anonymous.
 Mesopotamia, about 2500 BC.
+Sung in Hebrew and Akkadian at the end of the show.

-Metal work and body lamp: Mario Keizman.
+Metal construction, puppet rods and body lamp: Mario Keizman.

 On stage: Patricia O'Donovan and Yarden Erez